Andy-J-marshall/littlemoor-website/README.md

 7. Update news items in `news.json`

-8. Update list of supporters in `supporters.tsx, including links and logos
+8. Update details and the list of supporters in `supporters.tsx`, including links and logos

 9. Update the team information and photos in the `teamInfo` component, and adjust the display if required (e.g. number per row)

+10. Update the `About.tsx` page

 ### Tests